coolgpu/coolgpu_blog/_posts/2020-10-04-convolution.md

 <p>Where \( \otimes \) denotes the "convolution" operation, \(u\) and \(v\) are the indices of the rows and columns of the kernel, respectively. </p>

 <p>Looking at Equation (1), you might have a question: “Wait!
 Isn’t this a correlation, not a convolution?”
 Very good!
 You are right.
 It is cross-correlation, not a convolution defined in math that requires a flip of the kernel before the product.
 If the kernel is not symmetric both in horizontal and vertical directions, the results of cross-correction and convolution from the same input image \( \boldsymbol {I} \) and kernel \( \boldsymbol {K} \) will be different.
-However, in neural networks, the elements in the kernel are trainable parameters, which means that their values come from training.
+However, in neural networks, the elements in the kernel are learnable parameters, which means that their values come from training.
 Either flip or not flip, you still get the same values except their locations in the kernel are flipped, so it really doesn’t matter.
 Therefore, the terminology “convolution” is used for the cross-correlation in neural networks. </p>

 <p>Pictures tells better stories.
 Animation in Figure 1 illustrates a convolution for a 3x3 kernel applied to a 5x5 input to get a 3x3 output. </p>